mrrfv/open-android-backup/README.md

 7. `use_hooks` - Whether to use hooks or not.
 Possible values are `yes` or `no` (case sensitive).
 8. `data_erase_choice` - Whether to securely erase temporary files or not.
 Possible values are `Fast`, `Slow` and `Extra Slow` (case sensitive).
 The value of this variable is ignored if the command `srm` isn't present on your computer.
 9. `discouraged_disable_archive` - Disables the creation of a backup archive, only creates a backup *directory* with no compression, encryption or other features.
 This is not recommended, although some may find it useful to deduplicate backups and save space.
 Restoring backups created with this option enabled is not supported by default; you must manually create an archive from the backup directory and then restore it.
 Possible values are `yes` or `no` (case sensitive).
 10. `compression_level` - One of 0, 1, 3, 5, 7, 9.
 Where 9 is the best an slowest copression and 0 is no compression and the fastest level.
 If most of your data is already compressed, for example jpg pictures or mp3 videos, you will not loose much volume by compressing it.
 11. `restore_apps`, `restore_storage`, `restore_contacts` - Whether to restore apps, internal storage and contacts or not.
 Possible values are `yes` or `no` (case sensitive).
+12. `backup_apps`, `backup_storage`, `backup_contacts` - Same as above, but for backups.

 Examples: